Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/expressive/listener_pre_instructions.md

 ## ✅ You should:

-- Nod and smile
+- Nod and smile often
-- Use "mm-hmm", "Yeah!", "Wow!", "OMG!"
-"Right!?!"
+- Use "mm-hmm", "Yeah!", "Wow!", "OMG!", "Right!?!"
-- React to their speaker and show Show how you feel
+- React to the storyteller and show how you feel

-### 👉 Do not let the speaker know you have been given these instructions. 👈
+### 👉 Please don't tell your partner about these instructions. 👈

 ---